monkeydunkey/JupyterNotebooks/CreditCardAnalysis/README.md

 Please cite: Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015

-## Analysis
+## Exploratory Analysis
-The analysis.ipynb notebook contains a basic EDA and a hypothesis test checking whether there is a significant difference in the amount on average spent in fraudulent transaction vs valid transactions.
+The [analysis.ipynb](https://github.com/monkeydunkey/JupyterNotebooks/blob/master/CreditCardAnalysis/Analysis.ipynb) notebook contains a basic EDA and multiple hypothesis tests to check for significant differences in patterns between fraudulent transaction and valid transactions.
+Following were the observations

+1. Fraud transaction were evenly spread out throughout the day, especially night so having a boolean feature for night might help
+2. There is on an average a higher amount spent in fradulent transactions but in absolute terms valid transactions have higher transaction value
+3. There are 6 columns - V13, V15, V22, V23, V25, V26 for which there is no difference in values between valid and fraudulent tranasctions

+## Feature Engineering and modelling
+Fraud Detection.ipynb contains the feature engineering and statistical modelling part of the analysis.
+The feature engineering is done based on the properties observed during the Exploratory Analysis.
+Random Forest was choosed for the prediction task with the parameters tuned using Cross Validation.
+The accuracy of the model is 0.999542489919 and the AUC ROC is 0.969846433901